Teacher Education Subject Specific

 Master’s Degree Starting Salary

 According to 2017-2018 data from the U.S. Department of Education, students who graduated with a master’s degree in subject specific ed have a median salary of $46,950 during the early years of their career.
 During this timeframe, most salaries fell between $42,700 (25th percentile) and $52,125 (75th percentile).

 Salaries According to BLS

 Average salaries range from $64,340 to $94,080 (25th to 75th percentile) for careers related to subject specific ed.
-This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.